Apple Pie Filling

-Why You’ll Love This Homemade Pie Filling
+Why You’ll Love Making Homemade Apple Pie Filling

-During pie season I make a lot of apple pie!
+During pie season, I make a lot of apple pie!
 Homemade gluten free apple pie filling is on regular rotation in my kitchen.
-Here’s why you’ll love this apple pie filling recipe:
+Here’s why you’ll love it:

 - Reliably gluten-free.
 All of the ingredients in this homemade apple pie filling are naturally gluten-free, so you won’t ever have to worry about any cross-contamination or strange ingredients.